What is the Student Emergency Fund?

 Who reviews the applications and makes the final decision?

 Applications to the fund are reviewed by a representative committee of University officials.
 Notification of whether applicants received full, partial, or no funding will be sent out by Director of Undergraduate Studies Doris Fields.

 How do I give my application the best chance of being granted?

 If you are considering applying, first review the Student Emergency Fund Application and ensure that you meet all eligibility criteria and that you are applying to cover an eligible expense.

 Then, fill out the application form to the best of your ability.
 Being thorough and including as many details as possible will help your application.
-Providing supporting documentation such as insurance statements, eviction notices, or anything else that demonstrates financial need and verifies your circumstances can expedite the funding process.
+Providing supporting documentation such as insurance statements, eviction notices, receipts, or anything else that demonstrates financial need and verifies your circumstances can expedite the funding process.